What Hyundai certified collision repair actually means

 Insurance considerations for Hyundai certified body shops

 Car owners have the right to choose their own repair facility.
-Most states protect this right explicitly.
-An insurer can recommend shops, but it generally cannot legally require a car owner to use a specific shop.
-If an insurer pressures a car owner to use a non-certified shop, the car owner can decline and request a certified Hyundai repair shop instead.
+Most states explicitly protect this.
+Insurers can recommend shops, but they generally can't legally require a specific one.
+When an insurer pushes toward a non-certified shop, owners can decline and ask for a certified Hyundai shop instead.

 Insurers may push back on OEM parts costs.
-Because OEM parts are more expensive than aftermarket alternatives, some insurers default to authorizing aftermarket or salvage parts.
-A certified Hyundai shop will typically advocate for OEM parts and provide documentation of why they are required.
-Car owners can also negotiate directly with their insurer, and some states have regulations that give policyholders stronger rights to OEM parts on newer vehicles.
-Checking the state insurance department's rules for the relevant state is worth doing before authorizing repairs.
+Some insurers default to authorizing aftermarket or salvage parts because OEM costs more.
+Certified shops typically advocate for OEM parts with documentation explaining why they're necessary.
+Owners can negotiate directly, and some states regulate the right to OEM parts on newer vehicles — worth checking before authorizing any repairs.

 How to find a certified Hyundai body shop near you